ernesto-oss/cardinal/cli/README.md

 You can find detailed information about the available tech stacks, recommendations on how to choose and use your stack, and addtional resources about the included tools [in the docs](https://cardinal.ernestoresende.com/docs/en/introduction).

+## Contribution

+Please refer to the [contribution guide](CONTRIBUTION.md) for how to setup the development environment for Cardinal and how to contribute with the project.

 ## License

 Licensed under the [MIT license](https://raw.githubusercontent.com/ernesto-oss/cardinal/main/LICENSE.md").